STRANGER DANGER! (Stranger reactive dogs)

 TRAIN SIMPLE TRICKS- ones that dogs often love are fast paced like SPIN, CATCH, and BACK.

 ADDING VARIATION keeps training more exciting for the dog and keeps them engaged longer.
 Be consistent with the training, but inconsistent with the routine you use.
-Switch hands when using food, add a trick like spin.
-Do an obedience command, then throw a trick in, or a quick game of tug ( providing the dog understands the rules) then add another obedience exercise.
+Switch hands when using food, add in a fast trick like spin.
+During obedience work throw a trick in, or a quick game of tug (providing the dog understands the release rules of tug), then add another obedience exercise.

 TRAINING EQUIPMENT - A specific collar/harness are often used by law enforcement and the military for tracking, a different one for protection work, a different one for being a house pet.
 The dogs quickly associate the equipment with the exercise, and disengage from that exercise when the equipment is off.
 Utilizing a specific collar on the dog can also mean “food is now available through training” and taking it off means “training is over, window is closed”.
 This can really help the dog to distinguish the difference between engagement work/play and relax time- thus training the dog to learn to have an OFF switch.

-More articles like Adolescent to Adult- Problem Solving, Pup Basic Manners Training, Reactive Dogs, Nail Trimming, and Senior Dog Care are available at my blog, which is open to the public and free of charge.
+More articles like Adolescent to Adult- Problem Solving, Pup Basic Manners Training, Dog to Dog Reactivity, Nail Trimming, and Senior Dog Care are available at my All Basics-Dog Training blog, which is open to the public and free of charge.

 My past girl Zoë- winning costume class, tricks class, and overall BEST IN SHOW.